willduff/mixedreality-enthusiast-guide/docs/motion-controllers.md

 # Motion controllers

 Motion controllers are hardware accessories that allow users to take action in mixed reality.
-An advantage of motion controllers over gestures is that the controllers have a precise position in space, allowing for fine grained interaction with digital objects.
+An advantage of motion controllers over gestures is that the controllers have a precise position in space, allowing for fine-grained interaction with digital objects.
 For Windows Mixed Reality immersive headsets, motion controllers are the primary way that users will take action in their world.

 ![Windows Mixed Reality motion controllers](images/winmr-ck-1080x1080.jpg)